athena-xiourouppa/stats-consulting/README.md

 # Kollaboration with Karl

 ## Folder Structure
+* data - modified data files
 * documents - Quarto files and their corresponding pdfs detailing specific processes
 * exports - files (usually in Microsoft Office suite format) sent to Karl
 * figs - produced figures
+* raw-data - data files given by Karl
+* resources -
 * tabs - produced tables

+## Data (`data`)
+# Modified gene expression data (`modified-WTF-IISfD-data.xlsx`)
+Karl sent a spreadsheet of lab data measuring relationship between concentration of either a saline (placebo) solution or Activating Factor 42 on gene expression in both Wild-Type and 101-Type cells.
+This is the version imported into R that was cleaned in Excel.

+# Cleaned gene expression data (`clean-gene-WTF-IISfD-data.csv`)
+Cleaned version of the modified gene expression data, including labels for cell lines.
+This version can be imported into R for plotting and further analysis.

 ## Documents (`documents`)
 # Data cleaning on 3/3/2023 (`2023-03-03-data-cleaning.qmd`)